AlfredChan919/acit2420-assignment3p2/README.md

 `try_files $uri $uri/ =404` will check if the requested file is found and hosts it, if not, it will return a 404 error.[6]

+`alias` specifies the path which to display the directory contents from.[7]

+`autoindex on` enables the directory listing.[8]

+`autoindex_exact_size off` makes it so the file sizes are shown in human-readable sizes instead of bytes.[8]

+`autoindex_localtime on` displays the timestamps in the local timezone.[8]

 By completing steps 4 and 5 and separating the server files from the config file, it allows us to have some modularity in the code and be able to turn off and on each server that we want by creating symlinks between sites-enabled and sites-available.

 6. Enable Server Block

 Now that we have created the server block, we will enable it by creating a symlink from the server block file to the `/etc/nginx/sites-enabled` directory.
-We will then add the sites-enabled files to the `nginx.conf` file to enable it.

 Enter the command: `sudo ln -s /etc/nginx/sites-available/webgen /etc/nginx/sites-enabled/`

-7. Restart your nginx service
+7. Restart your NGINX service

-After all the changes, we must restart our Nginx service.
+After all the changes, we must reload our NGINX service.
 Enter the command:

-`sudo systemctl restart nginx`
+`sudo systemctl reload nginx`

 Check that Nginx service is working as intended by entering: